Yorkshire Terrier Blog

 Not everything is always perfect as dogs can be under stress or sick.
 A number of reasons can deteriorate the quality of their sleep and sleeping time, including increasing or decreasing it.

 One of the most frequent problems that cause disturbance in sleep habits is sleep apnea.
+Sleep apnea occurs when a Yorkie’s breathing repeatedly stops and starts during sleep.
+It can be caused by obesity, allergies, or respiratory issues.
+Signs to watch for include loud snoring, choking sounds, and frequent awakenings.
+Remedies may include weight management, using an elevated bed, or veterinary-prescribed treatments.
 Often seen in overweight dogs it also can affect any breed of any size.
 It causes a short burst of breathing obstructions, which then results in your pet dog waking up a few times during the night.
 Some medical signs that can point to sleep apnea include loud snoring and extra hours of sleep during the day.

 Various diseases cause different problems in sleep habits, interrupting the routine when it comes to sleeping.
 Your dog will tend to sleep more if the body tries to fend off various diseases, saving energy for an internal fight.
 However, Yorkie can also sleep less due to the discomfort the disease provides.